mesonbuild/meson/docs/markdown/Style-guide.md

 ## Naming Variable

-The most consistent naming convention is the snack case.
+The most consistent naming convention is the snake case.
 Let say you would like to refer to your executable so something like `my_exe` would work or just `exe`.